bnwlkr/Teller/README.md

     ...
 ```

-The tool uses tha names of the files to ascertain some date info so pls don't change them.
+The tool uses the names of the files to ascertain some date info so pls don't change them.

 - Run it!